Report Animal Bites to DHEC

 South Carolina's rabies law* requires physicians, pet owners, bite victims (or their parents), and citizens aware of rabies exposures or symptoms in animals to call DHEC by the end of the following business day.

 Our public health experts will talk to everyone involved and try to collect information on the health of the animal to make sure that public health is not threatened.

 *Mandatory Reporting of Animal Bites – State Code of Laws Section 47-5-90.

-South Carolina's rabies law* requires physicians to report all cases involving bites or other wounds inflicted by animals to the local public health department no later than the end of the following business day.
+South Carolina's rabies law* requires physicians to report all cases involving bites or other wounds inflicted by animals to the regional DHEC Environmental Health Services office no later than the end of the following business day.

 Reports must include the name, age, gender, weight, address, and telephone number of the person bitten.

 Physicians are urged to report bites to DHEC as soon as possible upon treating a patient so that we can begin an investigation.
 Most animal exposures will not require postexposure prophylaxis (PEP).
 If we can rule out rabies by locating the animal's owner and the pet's health records, or if local animal control authorities can trap the animal for quarantine or testing, it may save your patient from having to undergo rabies treatment unnecessarily.

 Contact your regional DHEC Environmental Health Services office to file a report.